 - Establishment of a preprocessing chain to compile eight-day averages of all CryoGrid CCI forcing data sets.
-While this subtask is accomplished, it needs to be adapted for the demonstrator product in year 3 so that remotely sensed temperature data from Temperature\CCI can be integrated. - Compilation of the CryoGrid CCI model for processing, including a spin-up procedure to estimate the initial state.
-The results of year 2 suggest a sufficient performance to meet most threshold requirements for the ECV product, but further improvements will be targeted in the future.
-This in particular comprises a snow-melt representation based on a surface energy balance formulation, which will be included in the year 3 demonstrator product. - Postprocessing of model results to compile the Permafrost ECV variables, i.e. annual averages of ground temperature, maximum annual thaw depth (i.e. active layer thickness) and permafrost fraction.
-Further parameters requested by users have been added in year 2, e.g. annual maximum and minimum temperatures.
+While this subtask is accomplished, it needs to be adapted to integrate remotely sensed temperature data from LST_cci in CCI+ iteration 2.
+To simplify this step, the model grid has already been adapted to the geographic coordinate system use in LST_cci in CCI+ iteration1. - Compilation of the CryoGrid CCI model for processing, including a spin-up procedure to estimate the initial state.
+The results of year 2 suggest a sufficient performance to meet most threshold requirements for the ECV product.
+Further improvements are the integration of a snow-melt representation based on a surface energy balance formulation targeted in CCI+ iteration 1. - Postprocessing of model results to compile the Permafrost ECV variables, i.e. annual averages of ground temperature, maximum annual thaw depth (i.e. active layer thickness) and permafrost fraction.
+Further parameters requested by users have been added, e.g. annual maximum and minimum temperatures, as well as ground temperature products at specific points in time which allow assessing the seasonal temperature cycle (in CCI+ iteration 1).

-In Permafrost\cci, we have delivered the first N Hemisphere product from 1997 to 2018 at 1km pixel size, with a model ensemble of seven members, which includes the epochs 1997/1998, 2007/08 and 2017/2018.
+In the first phase of Permafrost_cci, we have delivered the first N Hemisphere product from 1997 to 2019 at 1km pixel size, with a model ensemble of seven members, which includes the epochs 1997/1998, 2007/08 and 2017/2018.
 In the course of this work, the main processing chain has been implemented and tested, with optimizations of both runtime and model performance continuously ongoing.
 Due to the significant runtime of 1-2 months for a Northern Hemisphere run (depending on overall compute load on the HPC cluster), as well as the available computational resources, it is challenging to accomplish several iterations within a year, so that algorithm development plans must be understood as tentative.